zhabinsky/warehouse-modeling-frontend/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Disclaimer

+I was just prototyping, therefore if you ever use this code:

+- Double-check how build works, it just ignores a lot of type errors caused by mui+r3f type conflicts (weird bug :P).
+- Ideally double-check whether project structure is ok, I'd say it could be tidier (components are scattered, e.g. shelf related components could be grouped)
+- Refactor Shelf3D slightly to use InstancedMesh, current solution is quicker, but won't perform when you build shelves with large quantities of shelves